Experience New Zealand Like a Boss!

 8. Simply Walk into Mordor

 The Tongariro Alpine Crossing allows you to walk up Mt Doom a.k.a.
 MtNgauruhoe.
 More than just a filming location of The Lord Of The Rings the hike to Emerald Lake is an absolute stunner in both summer and winter.
-Be aware that access in winter is difficult and the track will be covered in thick snow, so consider taking a tour with an experienced guide.
+Be aware that access in winter is difficult and the track will be covered in thick snow, so consider taking a tour with an experienced guide, such as Adrift Tongariro as listed on Viator and Tripadvisor.
 For more information, check out Guide to the Tongariro Alpine Crossing.

 9. Dive with Great White Sharks